-MANUFACTURED HOME: (also see Mobile Home) A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-For flood plain management purposes the term "manufactured home" (or "mobile home") means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
-The term "manufactured home" does not include a "recreational vehicle".
+MANUFACTURED HOME: A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+For flood plain management purposes the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days.
+For insurance purposes the term "manufactured home" does not include park trailers, travel trailers, recreational vehicles and other similar vehicles.
+See also MOBILE HOME